Do Bears Live In Jungles?

 What Are Andean Bears?

-Andean bears, or spectacled bears, are native to South America’s tropical jungles and forests.
+Andean bears, or spectacled bears (Tremarctos ornatus), are native to South America’s tropical jungles and forests.
 They’re the only bears in this area.
 Though small for bears, they’re larger than most jungle animals.
+The species is listed as Vulnerable on the IUCN Red List (2017 assessment), with habitat loss from farming and mining the main threat to its survival.

 Are There Other Bears That Can Live in Jungles?

 Both the sloth bear and sun bear can adapt to jungle habitats like the Andean bear.
 However, they usually live in forests or rainforests.
-Additionally, they are typically smaller than other bears and spend a lot of time in trees for safety from predators and food.
+They are also typically smaller than other bears and spend a lot of time in trees for safety from predators and food.

 What Are Sloth Bears?

-Sloth bears live in South Asia.
+Sloth bears (Melursus ursinus) live in South Asia.
 Often mistaken for sloths, they have long, shaggy dark brown or black hair.
 Their small, curved claws let them dig into termite mounds and ants’ nests for insects.
 Sloth bears are among the most dangerous to humans due to their frequent attacks.
+They are classed as Vulnerable on the IUCN Red List (2016 assessment), as forest clearance keeps shrinking the land they depend on.

 What Are Sun Bears?

-Sun bears, or “honey bears,” inhabit India and Southeast Asia, preferring lowland forests, jungle edges, and riversides.
+Sun bears, or “honey bears” (Helarctos malayanus), inhabit India and Southeast Asia, preferring lowland forests, jungle edges, and riversides.
 They find shelter from the sun in burrows.
 Like sloth bears, they sport long, curved claws for foraging insects in trees.
+The IUCN also lists them as Vulnerable (2016 assessment), noting that their numbers have fallen by roughly a third over the past three decades.